 For software product(s): Any Plus version.
 With product option(s): Nonlinear.

-Note: This stage of the example exceeds the limits of the LUSAS Teaching and

-Training Version.

 Creating the Model

 Files.
 The geometry of the notch lug is the same as that defined for the geometrically nonlinear contact analysis model.
 It may be recovered by one of two methods.